-- (a) You must work with local organisations, peak bodies, groups, and communities, including other TEOs that are involved in ACE provision, to identify and meet community learning needs. - (b) You must design and provide ACE programmes of study or training that align with the priorities in paragraphs 6(a) and (b). - (c) You must provide us with access to your premises, employees and information for the purposes of: - (i) inspecting the records that you keep; and - (ii) auditing your compliance with Conditions and requirements in the Education Act.
+- (a) You must work with Regional Skills Leadership Groups, local iwi, local organisations, peak bodies, local industry, local employers and communities, including other TEOs that are involved in ACE provision, to identify and meet community learning needs, where appropriate for your overall portfolio of ACE provision. - (b) You must design and provide ACE programmes of study or training that meet the requirements set out in Condition 5 and align with the priorities specified in Condition 6. - (c) You must provide us with access to your premises, employees and information for the purposes of: - (i) inspecting the records that you keep; and - (ii) auditing your compliance with the Conditions and requirements in the Education and Training Act. - (d) If you receive co-ordination funding, you must only use the funding to meet your administration and programme co-ordination costs. - (e) You must ensure that you will: - (i) if you are receiving ACE (Schools) Fund Funding for the provision of foundation skills, target the provision of foundation skills to learners who have low or no formal qualifications; and - (ii) if you are receiving ACE (Schools) Fund Funding for the provision of English language/ESOL, target the provision of English language/ESOL to learners who identify as having English language needs.

-- (a) You must: - (i) ensure that the level of fees you set for ACE programmes of study or training is not expected to prevent individuals from enrolling in those programmes; and - (ii) charge the same fee to all learners participating in an ACE programme of study or training. - (b) In relation to equipment, infrastructure and hardware: - (i) you must pay for the necessary equipment, infrastructure and hardware required to deliver a particular programme; and - (ii) when providing essential equipment (including computers, diving hardware, and chainsaws), you must not require a learner to meet the costs through the "course-related costs" component of the Student Loan Scheme as a condition of the learner's enrolment. - (c) For the purposes of this Condition, "equipment, infrastructure and hardware": - (i) means items that can be used by successive intakes of learners; and - (ii) does not include personal items that are provided for individual learners' use and that you do not retain for the next intake of learners.
+- (a) You must: - (i) ensure that the level of fees you set for ACE programmes of study or training is not expected to prevent individuals from enrolling in those programmes; and - (ii) charge the same fee to all learners participating in an ACE programme of study or training. - (b) In relation to equipment, infrastructure, and hardware: - (i) you must pay for the necessary equipment, infrastructure and hardware required to deliver a particular programme; and - (ii) when providing essential equipment (including computers), you must not require a learner to meet the costs through the "course-related costs" component of the Student Loan Scheme as a condition of the learner's enrolment. - (c) For the purposes of this Condition, "equipment, infrastructure and hardware": - (i) means items that can be used by successive intakes of learners; and - (ii) does not include personal items that are provided for individual learners' use and that you do not retain for the next intake of learners.